 In July of 2019 I took a yarn painting class at my local yarn shop, where I created two skeins of "interesting" (read: kind of ugly) yarn.
 I came home from that class with ideas for yarn colors in my head and promptly fell down the rabbit hole.
 I watched all of the videos on YouTube that mentioned dyeing yarn.
 I checked out all of the yarn dyeing books from my local library, and I ordered myself some bare yarn, some acid dye samples, and a respirator.
-I had this idea that I would just create a few skeins... you know, for projects I have in my Ravelry queue.
-Somehow "a few" multiplied, and here I am with a mountain of yarn and the desire to keep dyeing and exploring this craft.
-It feels like magic to me, and the challenge of bringing my ideas to life is absolutely exhilarating!
+I had this idea that I would just create a few skeins... you know, for projects I had sitting in my Ravelry queue...
+Somehow "a few" multiplied, and after a short while I was sitting on a mountain of yarn, with the desire to keep dyeing and exploring this craft.
+Dyeing yarn feels like magic to me, and the challenge of bringing my ideas to life is absolutely exhilarating!

-When it came time to choose a name for this little adventure, my mind immediately went to pickles.
+When it came time to choose a name for this venture, my mind immediately went to pickles.
+Before having a family, I cooked professionally for over a decade, and have made thousands of quarts of pickles in my life (cucumbers, carrots, beets, beans, asparagus, etc.).
 In general, a lot of the processes I use for dyeing yarn are reminiscent of pickle-making and brining (use of acid, heat, and salt).
 I guess you can take the girl out of the kitchen, but you can't take the kitchen out of the girl!